Tahoe Prep Hockey Academy

 Tahoe Prep Hockey Academy is the first hockey preparatory boarding school in California.
 It is located in South Lake Tahoe, California on 16.2 acres in the Meyers community.
 It provides elite high altitude training, athletics and fully accredited NCAA college preparatory academics for student-athletes in the 9th thru 12th grade.
 Tahoe Prep Academy also offers an additional year for post-graduate students.

-The Tahoe Prep Hockey Academy was founded by Jami James, Leo Fenn, Mike Sechrist & Michael Lewis in 2016.
+The Tahoe Prep Hockey Academy was founded by Leo Fenn, Mike Sechrist & Michael Lewis in 2016.
 Tahoe Prep Hockey Academy had two teams, Prep & Varsity, in their inaugural season which played in the Anaheim Ducks High School Hockey League and the Western Prep Hockey League for the 2016/17 season.
 They practice out of their home rink the Tahoe Ice Arena in South Lake Tahoe.
 The Tahoe Prep Academy has several NHL Players on their advisory board of directors including NHL All-Star and Hall of Fame player, Teemu Selänne, who works closely with his good friend, Leo Fenn, on several different business ventures.
 Fenn & Selanne founded the Selanne Foundation in 2010 to assist with youth hockey in the Southern California area.